KitronikLtd/pxt-kitronik-stopbit/RadioCrossingRight.md

 ### @activities true
 ### @explicitHints true

-# STOP:bit Radio Traffic Lights
+# STOP:bit Radio Traffic Lights with Pedestrian Crossing

 ## Introduction
 ### Introduction @unplugged
 Please read the introduction on the left editor and follow the instructions.
 When the tutorial indicates to start on this tutorial, then click the OK button to start.
 ![Left Arrow](https://KitronikLtd.github.io/pxt-kitronik-stopbit/assets/left-arrow.jpg)

 ## Basic Radio Receiver
 ### Step 1
-Like we have previously did, we will start off with the same code and add the same blocks to request a crossing and be able to receive the message.
+Like did previously, we will start off with the same code and add the same blocks to request a crossing and be able to receive the message.

 ```template
 radio.onReceivedString(function (receivedString) {
     if (receivedString == "Start Sequence") {